ohenley/rts-native-light/README.md

-# Light "native" Runtime for Ada GNAT
+# Lightweight "Native" Runtime for Ada GNAT

-This is a runtime for Ada GNAT, a "native" platform like Linux, but without OS support.
-It provides minimal features for scenarios where a full native runtime is not necessary or desired, such as kernel development.
+This is a lightweight runtime for Ada GNAT, designed for "native" platforms like Linux but without OS support.
+It provides minimal features for scenarios where a full native runtime is unnecessary or undesired, such as in kernel development.

 ## Project Structure